sewerk/App-Architecture-Template/README.md

 data processing has finished, the presenter will hold the change request and execute as soon as new view is bind.

-Presenter connects also with Model.
-It hold current state and lives in scope of the "screen".
+Presenter holds current state and lives in scope of the "screen".
-This means it is created with associated view component but stays alive as long as it is required, especially retains over configuration changes(like screen rotation).
+This means it is created with associated view component but stay alive as long as it is required, especially retains over configuration changes(like screen rotation).
 In particular:
-- it can be new for each screen, like forms, where you don't want the same data that were previously entered to be restored in new view (Fragment view will implement `MvpFragmentScopedFragment`),
+- it can be new for each screen, like forms, where you don't want the same data that were previously entered, to be restored in new view (Fragment-view will implement `MvpFragmentScopedFragment`),
-- or every time the same, to not perform expensive data processing many times, when going back and forth between screens (Fragment view will implement `MvpActivityScopedFragment`).
+- or every time the same, to not perform expensive data processing many times, when going back and forth between screens (Fragment-view will implement `MvpActivityScopedFragment`).

-This is accomplished by annotating presenter with Dagger2 scopes: `RetainActivityScope` and `RetainFragmentScope`.
+This is accomplished by annotating presenters with Dagger2 scopes: `RetainActivityScope` and `RetainFragmentScope`.

 ### M

-It's all up to you how do you want Model to work.
+It's all up to you how you want the Model to work.

 ## How to start

-1. Add dependency to your 'build.gradle' file:
+1. Add dependency to your `build.gradle` file:
 //TODO:
-1. Create application class, by extending `MvpApplication`
+2. Create application class, by extending `MvpApplication`
-1. Create Dagger component for Activity, extending `MvpActivityScopeComponent` and optionally `MvpFragmentInActivityScopeComponent`
+3. Create Dagger component for Activity, extending `MvpActivityScopeComponent` and optionally `MvpFragmentInActivityScopeComponent`
 ```java
 @RetainActivityScope
 public interface MainActivityComponent